Wei2624/Wei2624.github.io/_pages/index.md

 I write a tech blog [Machine Learning notes](https://wei2624.github.io/machine%20learning/Machine-Learning-Notes/).
 I summarize what I have learned in several machine learning classes.

-### Additional information about myself
+### Other information about me

-I love to play basketball with friends during weekeneds.
+* I love to play basketball with friends during weekeneds.
 I also work out in order to improve my basketball skills.
 My favorite basketball player is Kobe Bryant.
 In fact, I love playing sports such as soccer, skiing and etc.

 Other than sports, I also love reading autobiography like Steve Jobs.